digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   Running the example
   -------------------
   First, build and launch the application.
-  To test its functionality you need other device on the network to send unicast data to the receiver module.
-If you want to send data to this module, follow these steps:
+  To test the functionality send unicast data to the receiver module from other devices on the network.
+If you want to send data to this module, follow these
+  steps:

     a) Use the 'SendSerialDataSample' or 'SendSerialDataAsyncSample' example included in the library.
-       Follow the instructions on its 'ReadMe' file to perform the task.
+       Follow the instructions in the 'ReadMe' file to perform the task.

     b) Use the XCTU: